markkohdev/mypy-example/README.md

 #### [requirements.txt](/requirements.txt)
 Our pip dependencies file.
 This file includes any python packages you need in order to run this jawn.
 It also specifies Mypy as a dependency.
+Run `make install` to install requirements using pip.

 #### [.travis.yml](/.travis.yml)
 Our TravisCI configuration file.
 [Travis CI](https://travis-ci.org/) is an easy to configure CI pipeline that's free for open-source projects.
 This file is a simple example of how to configure travis to run your tox tests, which will in turn run your MyPy tests.